-If you wish to apply for an exemption you should do so as soon as possible by contacting the licensing department.
+If you wish to apply for an exemption you should do so as soon as possible by contacting the licensing team.

 The legislation allows a driver to appeal to the magistrates’ court within 28 days if the council decides not to issue an exemption certificate.

-If you are granted exemption, you will be provided with a special exemption notice which must be displayed in your vehicle so that passengers are aware.
+If you are granted exemption, you will be provided with an exemption certificate and an exemption notice which must be displayed in your vehicle so that passengers are aware.